 First, peel, wash and slice your eggplant into thin 3-inch long pieces.
 You will also want to chop your peppers, basil and garlic.

 It is traditional to salt and extract as much moisture out of the eggplant pieces as possible.
 So, in a colander, place your eggplant and salt liberally.
 Toss with the salt until evenly coated.
 Place a large bowl over the eggplant in the colander to cover.
-Add cans or bags of beans into the bowl to weight it down.
+Add cans or bags of beans into the bowl to weigh it down.
 This should help press the moisture out of the eggplant.
 Let stand and drain in a sink for 24 hours or at least overnight.

 On Day Two, the eggplant should look like this…